 Key consideration 1 Before entering into a link arrangement and on an ongoing basis once the link is established, an FMI should identify, monitor, and manage all potential sources of risk arising from the link arrangement.
 Link arrangements should be designed such that each FMI is able to observe the other principles in this report.

 Description a) Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
 CCIL TR is exposed to only operational risk under these arrangements.
 Adequate redundancies in the form of alternative arrangements have been built to send the trade files to Clearing Corporations of Stock Exchanges for settlement. b) A Policy has been formulated by CCIL TR for reporting OTC Trades by other Electronic Trading Platforms (ETPs) / Third Party Systems (TPS) on behalf of our Members and acceptance of such trades for clearing and settlement by CCIL where applicable.
 However no ETP has approached CCIL till date to integrate their systems with CCIL systems for pushing deals via STP (Straight through Process).
 Key consideration 2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the FMIs involved in the link.
 Description Trades reported and matched on FTRAC are sent to the Clearing Corporations of Stock Exchanges based on directions given by the RBI.
-Key consideration 3 Linked CSDs should measure, monitor, and manage the credit and liquidity risks arising from each other.
+Key consideration 3 Linked CSDs should measure, monitor, and manage the credit and Key consideration 3 liquidity risks arising from each other.
 Any credit extensions between CSDs should be covered fully with high-quality collateral and be subject to limits.
 Description Not applicable Key consideration 4 Provisional transfers of securities between linked CSDs should be prohibited or, at a minimum, the retransfer of provisionally transferred securities should be prohibited prior to the transfer becoming final.

-Description Not applicable Key consideration 5 An investor CSD should only establish a link with an issuer CSD if the arrangement provides a high level of protection for the rights of the investor CSD's participants.
+Key consideration 5 An investor CSD should only establish a link with an issuer CSD if the arrangement provides a high level of protection for the rights of the investor CSD's participants.
 Description Not applicable Key consideration 6 An investor CSD that uses an intermediary to operate a link with an issuer CSD should measure, monitor, and manage the additional risks (including custody, credit, legal, and operational risks) arising from the use of the intermediary.
 Description Not applicable Key consideration 7 Before entering into a link with another CCP, a CCP should identify and manage the potential spill-over effects from the default of the linked CCP.
 If a link has three or more CCPs, each CCP should identify, assess, and manage the risks of the collective link arrangement.
 Description Not applicable Key consideration 8 Each CCP in a CCP link arrangement should be able to cover, at least on a daily basis, its current and potential future exposures to the linked CCP and its participants, if any, fully with a high degree of confidence without reducing the CCP's ability to fulfil its obligations to its own participants at any time.
-Description Not applicable
+Description Not applicable Key consideration 9 A TR should carefully assess the additional operational risks related to its links to ensure the scalability and reliability of IT and related resources.
+Description Adequate monitoring of the operational risks related to the linkage of Clearing Corporations of Stock Exchanges done.
+BCP plans are in place in case of any exigencies.
+Monthly review of scalability is carried out.